Coronavirus: How to distinguish adjusting from non-adjusting post balance sheet events under UK GAAP

 With the exception of the disclosures relating to going concern (see below) the recognition, measurement and disclosure requirements set out in this guide also apply to entities applying FRS 102 Section 1A Small Entities.

-Although entities applying Section 1A are not required to provide the disclosures relating to going concern outlined in this guide, they are nevertheless encouraged, when relevant, to provide this information (FRS102.1AE.1).
+Although entities applying Section 1A are not required to provide the disclosures relating to material uncertainties related to events or conditions that cast significant doubt upon the entity’s ability to continue as a going concern, they are nevertheless encouraged, when relevant, to provide this information (FRS102.1AE.1).

 Furthermore, while there are legal restrictions on the information that can be mandated in small entity accounts, those accounts must still give a true and fair view.
 Therefore, judgement must be applied when considering whether further disclosures, over and above those specifically required by Section 1A of FRS 102, will be needed in order for the accounts to give a true and fair view.